Alex Marlow: Editor of Breitbart

 Marlow has denied that Breitbart is a "hate-site", insisting "[t]here's no racism; there's no bigotry.
 It's about values; it's about fairness."
 He has also denied allegations of antisemitism, telling NBC News "that we're consistently called anti-Semitic despite the fact that we are overwhelmingly staffed with Jews and are pro-Israel and pro-Jewish.
 That is fake news."

-Marlow is the former host of Breitbart News Daily on SiriusXM.
-He announced at the beginning of his program on June 21, 2023, that his time hosting the show was coming to an end.
-Marlow announced that frequent fill-in host Mike Slater would succeed him in "the Captain's Chair."
-Marlow cited the need to focus on other projects at Breitbart as well as long hours, as reasons for his departure of hosting duties.
-He was named to the Forbes 30 Under 30 list for 2015.
+Radio

+Marlow co-hosted the debut of Breitbart News Daily on SiriusXM's Patriot channel starting October 27, 2015, alongside Breitbart Executive Chairman Steve Bannon.
+The show featured interviews with conservative figures, analysis of current events, and critiques of mainstream media narratives.
+Marlow transitioned to primary host, maintaining the format until announcing the end of his tenure on June 21, 2023.

+Marlow then launched The Alex Marlow Show with the Salem Podcast Network, debuting on November 6, 2024.
+The daily program is distributed across multiple platforms, including Spotify, Apple Podcasts, Rumble, and YouTube, reaching listeners via on-demand audio and video formats.

+In December 2025 Marlow was tapped by Salem Radio Network to host the noon hour of the late Charlie Kirk's national midday radio show (with CNN commentator Scott Jennings to host the 1-3 pm time slot).